aasmal97/Delete-Unread-Emails-Gmail/README.md

 # Program Efficiency
 * Overview:
     * Deletes 95% of unread messages on its first run, and 100% on its second one.
+    * It will take an average of 5 seconds to evaluate and delete every 50 emails.
+         * This a limitation determined by Gmail, because the program MUST wait for the emails to load, in order to delete them.
+If you have a fast internet connection, you may be able to run the program faster than this.
 # Prerequisites
 * ###  Python 3.9.5 installed on machine
 * ###  An IDE (Ex.
 Visual Studio Code) installed on machine